tindandelion/carnd-pid-controller-p9/README.md

 **I** is the *integral* term in the equation.
-It is used to account for a residual systematic error that may exist due to the specifics of the controlled device (e.g. the imsalignments of the wheels), or the enviroment (e.g. strong side wind).
+It is used to account for a residual systematic error that may exist due to the specifics of the controlled device (e.g. the misalignments of the wheels), or the environment (e.g. strong side wind).
 The effect of the integral term is that it accumulates over time, thus providing the control signal that eventually brings the error value to zero.